reruo321/OS-Self-Study/_Appendix/Linux/Commands/C/chmod/README.md

     (Example)
     $ chmod 754 myfile

+* Only the current owner of the file or superuser can use the command to change file permissions.
 * Each permission set is represented as three octal digits.
 * The octal digits individually represent the permissions for "user owner", "group owner", and "others".
 * You can decide each digit value by following these rules: